twnzl/nanium/README.md

 }
 ```

-Further decorators are planned, with which you will have more possibilities to adjust which data shall leave the server
+Further decorators are planned, with which you will have more options to adjust which data will leave the server in
-in which case.
-For example properties can be skipped depending on the executing user or rights or other properties of
+which case.
+For example properties can be skipped depending on the executing user or rights or other properties of the
-the executionContext.
+executionContext.

 ```ts
 const response = new StuffRequest().execute();